iamnewton/dotfiles/README.md

 * [composer](https://getcomposer.org/) - dependency manager for PHP
 * [ctags](http://ctags.sourceforge.net/) - tag generator; used for moving around function definitions
 * [ffmpeg](http://ffmpeg.org/) - cross-platform solution to record, convert and stream audio and video
+* [ghi](https://github.com/stephencelis/ghi) - GitHub Issues on the command line.
+Use your $EDITOR, not your browser.
 * [gist](http://defunkt.io/gist/) - provides a gist command that you can use from your terminal to upload content to https://gist.github.com/
 * [git](http://git-scm.com/) - version control; latest version
 * [git-extras](https://github.com/visionmedia/git-extras) - GIT utilities -- repo summary, repl, changelog population, author commit percentages and more